|Quayam Srae||Elf adventurer (al=31) and sorcerer, husband of Gristel||M 190|

 An ancient goblin emerges, leaning on a walking stick.
 His face is like a wrinkled mass.
 Thristen has never seen an ancient member of any hellspawn species.
 They all die before they start to look old.
 "The king will meet you at sunset, here, when the light is not so bright."

 To this they agree.
 As they withdraw, their friend the goblin returns with a lump of translucent rock in the approximate shape of a sphere.
 "I found it!" he says.
-They take the sphere and give him another silver piece.
+They take the rock and give him another silver piece.

 When it is quite dark, the mountain doors open and there is a blast of discordant horns.
 The king emerges on a throne supported on a platform carried by ten goblins.
 Around him are twenty armed guards walking nearly in step with one another.
 Their armor is made of iron and they carry spears, shields, and crossbows.
 With them comes a single lantern on a two-meter pole.